inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_GrepPattern = 'pattern'
     let g:UnconditionalPaste_InvertedGrepPattern = 'pattern'

-The g>p / g>P mappings uses the AlignFromCursor.vim plugin's
+The g&gt;p / g&gt;P mappings uses the AlignFromCursor.vim plugin's
 functionality (if installed) to only affect the whitespace between the original text and the pasted line.
 If you want to always :retab! all the whitespace in the entire line, disable this via: